Carlscc/Fifa-data-visualisation/README.md

 # Fifa-2019-data-visualisation

-Exercise to find Fifa 2019 players who are best in terms of skills but also have a lower salary, to check their affordability.
+Find players who are best in terms of skills but also have a lower salary, to check who is undervalued and could be bought for a really good deal!

 Utilised: Jupyter Notebook, Kaggle, Pandas, Seaborn (matplotlib) & Bokeh.